 However, there may be some circumstances where the rights of an innocent third party may be protected even if he or she was the victim of a forged quitclaim deed.
 Countrywide Funding Corp. v.
 Palmer, 589 So.
 2d 994 (Fla.
 Dist.
 Ct.
 App.
 1991).

 In some situations, more than one victim may be involved in the fraud.
-Here, the court will consider the innocent parties who are victims of a forgery and fraud.
+Here, the court will consider the innocent parties who are victims of forgery and fraud.
 In this situation, the law holds that the “least innocent” should suffer, but not the “more innocent” victim.

-The example in Palmer involved a mother who bought property here in Florida and put title to the real estate in both her name and her son’s name.
-They were joint tenants with right of survivorship (JTWROS).
+The example in Palmer involved a mother who bought property here in Florida and put the title to the real estate in both her name and her son’s name.
+They were joint tenants with the right of survivorship (JTWROS).

 As JTWROS, her son could convey his interest if he chose to do so.
 The son wanted to sell the property (instead of stealing the property, he could have partitioned it and saved himself a big headache).